I was all set to barbecue some baby back ribs but suddenly realized that something was wrong with the Traeger. It wasn’t working.

 However, if the auger motor or its components malfunction, it will take more time.
 And you may need a technician’s help with this.

-Why is my new Traeger auger not turning?
+Why is my new Traeger Smoker Auger Not Turning?

 An older Traeger auger can stop working due to aging, auger jam, or overuse, etc. But if your new Traeger auger isn’t working, and you haven’t set a temperature yet.

 If you are finding a technical issue, then it might be with the shear pin.
-Remove the control panel and hopping.
+Remove the control panel and hop.
 Check if the pin is in place.

-Older models of Traeger come with a Quick-release pin, you can contact customer support for replacing this pin with an auger motor pin.
+Older models of Traeger come with a Quick-release pin, you can contact customer support to replace this pin with an auger motor pin.

 Can you replace a Traeger auger motor?

 Yes, you can replace the Traeger auger motor if it’s not working efficiently.
-You can also replace it to upgrade the auger for reaching the desired temperatures faster.
+You can also replace it to upgrade the auger to reach the desired temperatures faster.

 Traeger Temperature Swings (10 Reasons)